 It’s that time of year again!
 And we all know what comes along with the season – pumpkin-spiced everything, including the infamous #PSL from your favorite coffee shop.

-But, those latte drinks are full of hidden sugars and carbs and calories which can derail your paleo/low carb diet for the entire day…
+But, those latte drinks are full of hidden carbs and calories which can derail your low-carb or keto diet for the entire day…

 With just one drink.

 This paleo pumpkin spice latte recipe is perfect for when you’re craving a creamy, pumpkin-y comforting hot beverage that’s better for you.

 Made with almond milk and coconut milk creamer, freshly brewed organic coffee, and a dose of quality fats using FBOMB Coconut Oil and FBOMB Macadamia Nut Butter, this latte recipe is like a decadent spin on “bulletproof” coffee to satisfy your guilty-pleasure (without the guilt!)

 Why this Paleo Pumpkin Spice Latte Recipe is Worth a Try

 Debating whether you should hit up Starbucks or try to make your own at home?
 We’re casting a vote for the latter.
 Like most make-at-home PSLs, this recipe is: